202 Burnt Ridge Road, Red Deer, AB, T4S 0K6 | (403) 347-1711

 Will my pet be in pain?

 Studies have shown that anything that causes pain in people can be expected to cause pain in animals.
 Pets may not show the same symptoms of pain as people do, they usually don't whine or cry, but you can be sure they feel it.
 Pain medications needed will depend on the surgery performed.
 Major procedures often require more pain relief than minor laceration repair.
+For dogs, we may recommend an oral non-steroidal anti-inflammatory drug the day after surgery and several days after to lessen the risk of discomfort and swelling.
+We use newer medications, which are less likely to cause stomach upset and can be given even the morning of surgery.
+The cost of the medication ranges from $10 to $15, depending on the size of your dog.
+Because cats do not tolerate standard pain medications such as aspirin, ibuprofen, or Tylenol, we are limited in what we can give them.
+Recent advances in pain medications have allowed for better pain control in cats than ever before.
+We administer a pain injection 10 minutes prior to surgery.
+After surgery, pain medication is given on a case by case basis.

 What other decisions do I need to make?

 While your pet is under general anesthesia, it is the ideal time to perform other minor procedures, such as ear cleaning, or implanting an identification microchip.
 If you would like an estimate for these extra services, please call ahead of time.
 This is especially important if the person dropping the pet off for surgery is not the primary decision maker for the pet's care.
+When you bring your pet in for surgery, we will need to 5 to 10 minutes of time to fill out paperwork and make decisions on the blood testing and other options available.
+When you pick up your pet after surgery you can also plan to spend about 10 minutes to go over your pet's home care needs.
+Please do not hesitate to call us with any questions about your pet's health or surgery.